A top priority for organic farmers

 - freedom from fear and distress

-The ‘Replacement of Contentious Inputs in Organic Farming Systems’ (RELACS) project looks into safe tools and technologies to phase out inputs considered contentious in organic farming.
+The ‘Replacement of Contentious Inputs in Organic Farming Systems’ (RELACS) looked into safe tools and technologies to phase out inputs considered contentious in organic farming.
 Two of the project work packages look into providing solutions to support livestock health and welfare.
 Namely by searching for alternatives to anthelmintics and antibiotics use.
 Policy briefings and technical resources are available here.

 Replacement of Contentious Inputs in Organic Farming Systems’ (RELACS) has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 773431.
 The information contained in this communication only reflects the author’s view.